 The usual daily dose for adults and the elderly is 2.4g to 4.8g (two to four tablets) taken once a day for an acute episode of ulcerative colitis.

 - If you are taking the highest daily dose of 4.8g/day, you should be evaluated after 8 weeks of treatment

 - Once your symptoms have cleared and to help prevent re-occurrence of another episode, your doctor may direct you to take 2.4g (two tablets) once a day.

 MEZAVANT is not recommended to be given to children under 18 years of age due to lack of data on safety and efficacy.

 How to take it

-Take your tablets with food at the same time each day.
+Take your tablets with or without food at the same time each day.
 The tablets must be swallowed whole and must not be crushed or chewed.